dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-07-Mystery-of-Object-Detection.md

 As [Joyce Xu](https://towardsdatascience.com/@joycex99) explains above example as,

-> Simply put, R-FCN considers each region proposal, divides it up into sub-regions, and iterates over the sub-regions asking: “does this look like the top-left of a baby?”, “does this look like the top-center of a baby?” “does this look like the top-right of a baby?”, etc. It repeats this for all possible classes.
-If enough of the sub-regions say “yes, I match up with that part of a baby!”, the RoI gets classified as a baby after a softmax over all the classes.
+> <span class='purple'>Simply put, R-FCN considers each region proposal, divides it up into sub-regions, and iterates over the sub-regions asking: “does this look like the top-left of a baby?”, “does this look like the top-center of a baby?” “does this look like the top-right of a baby?”, etc. It repeats this for all possible classes.
+If enough of the sub-regions say “yes, I match up with that part of a baby!”, the RoI gets classified as a baby after a softmax over all the classes.</span>

 ### Advantages over Faster R-CNN